 Our experience: When we picked up plastic bottles on a beach at the Bay of Bengal in southern Bangladesh, several Bangladeshi tourists took note and began to help us, embarrassed by what others had done.

 18. Don’t take what you shouldn’t.
 Don’t buy from others who do.

 Visit places to appreciate their natural resources and their culture, but be careful what you take home.
 Some governments keep strict regulations on what sorts of cultural artifacts and bits of nature visitors can collect or purchase and take out of the country.
 Respect these rules and don’t buy from people disobeying the law (e.g., selling protected shells, skins, antiques, etc.).

 Public transport is not just a way to get around, it’s an experience in and of itself.
 We understand that public transport in a new city where you don’t speak the language can seem downright scary, but we cannot recommend enough that you give it a try.
 Not only is public transportation an environmentally sound way to get around, but you’ll interact with and meet local people and get to observe “real life” away from tourist sites and shops.

-Not only is walking environmentally friendly, but it also offers a closer, more engaged relationship with the people and places around you.
-Some of our most memorable experiences happen while walking because we are able to meet people and see things that we otherwise would have missed if we happened to be zipping by in a car or bus.
+Not only is walking and bicycling environmentally friendly, but these modes of transport also offer a closer, more engaged relationship with the people and places around you.
+Some of our most memorable experiences happen while walking or bicycling because we are able to meet people and see things that we otherwise would have missed if we happened to be zipping by in a car or bus.